Zendrex/discord-akairo/README.md

 </div>

 ## Features
+Any features with "**" are additional features added in this fork.

 #### Completely modular commands, inhibitors, and listeners.

   - Reading files recursively from directories.
   - Adding, removing, and reloading modules.
   - Creating your own handlers and module types.
+  - ** Enable states for these and all additional modules.

 #### Flexible command handling and creation.